Psychology Schools in Maryland

 The following guide to psychology schools in Maryland contains essential information, including several profiles of specific psychology undergraduate and graduate programs, designed to make choosing the best program for your academic and career goals easier.
 The universities in Maryland offer undergraduates and graduate students the opportunity to earn a general psychology degree or to concentrate in a specific area, such as clinical psychology.
 A flexible and convenient alternative to a traditional degree is an online degree.
 Numerous online universities offer undergraduate and graduate psychology programs.

-- There are 23 colleges and universities with psychology degree programs in Maryland.
+- There are 22 not-for-profit colleges and universities with psychology degree programs in Maryland.1

-- 12 schools provide a master’s or advanced degree in psychology.1
+- 11 schools offer a master’s or advanced degree in psychology.1

-- Highest transfer-out rate*: Frostburg State University 30%1
+- Highest transfer-out rate*: University of Baltimore 31%.1

 Keep reading to learn more about several of the popular undergraduate and graduate psychology programs offered at a few of Maryland’s leading universities.

 Towson University awards the Bachelor of Arts (BA) in Psychology to undergraduates who successfully complete the four-year program.
 Students must complete a combination of general college coursework and departmental requirements.
 Psychology majors may apply for the clinical concentration program, which allows students to gain real-world experience through internships and specialized classes.
 Applicants to the concentration must be a least a junior and meet academic requirements.
 The psychology department also features an Honors Thesis Program for juniors and seniors with a minimum 3.6 major GPA.
 Students may want to become involved on campus by joining the Psychology Club or, for eligible students, Psi Chi, the national honor society for psychology students.

 University of Maryland at Baltimore County